Learning is traditionally thought to be the domain of youths. Once inside the professional life, people hardly find time to learn in their free time.

 The previous interface was asking people to first choose a category, which was creating silos.

 They then landed on a book list with no other clue, other than its title, to make their choice.
 The app was not helping users to figure out whether the book was right for them, which induced a high cognitive load.

 Silos + obscure content result in frustration for the users, who are going back and forth between 3 levels (Category – Book list – Book presentation screens).
 Discovering and choosing a new book was perceived as a cumbersome experience.

 In the new app, the content is shown upfront and reorganized into specific themes.

-To better help users decide, the collections' topics are meant to reflect upfront the challenges they might be facing in their lives.
+To better help users decide, the collections' topics are meant to reflect the challenges they might be facing in their own lives.
 Adding book covers is an essential visual clue that helps reduce the cognitive load while being visually entertaining.